minecraft-saar/autoplanbench/README.md

 * `pip install -e .` in the main folder of the repository
 * download [fastdownward](https://www.fast-downward.org/Releases/22.12)
 * get and compile [VAL](https://github.com/KCL-Planning/VAL)
 * an OpenAI account (it is theoretically also possible to run other models such as llama or vicuna.
-However, we did not test these models on the tasks and cannot tell whether they successfully generate the formats required based on the prompts and few-shot examples from the current repository)
+However, we did not test these models on the tasks and cannot tell whether they successfully generate the formats required based on the prompts and few-shot examples from the current repository.
+See the [Wiki](https://github.com/minecraft-saar/autoplanbench/wiki/Adding-support-for-additional-LLM-types) for details on how to add support for other LLM models)

 If running vicuna with bitsandbytes it might be necessary to manually install the transformers library from source.